-Spinning Out

-- Opposite drift- Drifting with the opposite angle required at that point on course - Hood, hatch, trunk and/or doors opening during a run - Collision with the other driver that is considered "avoidable" or unsportsmanlike - A chase driver intentionally not chasing the lead driver after an INCOMPLETE was scored on the previous run. - Three consecutive restarts from chicane cones or an official's call - Performing an Illegal pass results in an INCOMPLETE for the chase driver - Getting legally passed- results in an INCOMPLETE for the lead driver
+- Spinning Out - Opposite drift- Drifting with the opposite angle required at that point on course - Hood, hatch, roof, trunk and/or doors opening during a run that does not occur from contact from another vehicle or an object like a wall or course barrier. - Collision with the other driver that is considered "avoidable" or unsportsmanlike - A chase driver intentionally not chasing the lead driver after an INCOMPLETE was scored on the previous run. - Three consecutive restarts from chicane cones or an official's call - Performing an Illegal pass results in an INCOMPLETE for the chase driver - Getting legally passed- results in an INCOMPLETE for the lead driver - A mix of multiple mistakes that could be classified as an Unchaseable Lead - The number of tires off course that will receive an INCOMPLETE will be specific to each track and discussed during the drivers meeting of that event